-For the purpose of this Section, the term "serious pecuniary indebtedness" means the state of an employee's indebtedness which, having regard to the amount of debt incurred by him/her has actually caused financial hardship to him/her.
+1.1 For the purpose of this Section, the term "serious pecuniary indebtedness" means the state of an employee's indebtedness which, having regard to the amount of debt incurred by him/her has actually caused financial hardship to him/her.

-An employee will be deemed to be in serious pecuniary indebtedness where:-
+An employee will be deemed to be in serious pecuniary indebtedness where:- a) he/she is a judgment debtor, for as long as the judgment sum remains unsettled; or

-- he/she is a judgment debtor, for as long as the judgment sum remains unsettled; or - b) he/she is a bankrupt or an insolvent wage earner, for as long as he/she remains as a bankrupt or for as long as any judgment sum against him/her in favour of the Director General of Insolvency remains unsatisfied, as the case may be.

-Serious pecuniary indebtedness from whatever cause will be regarded as necessarily impairing the efficiency and effectiveness of an employee.

-An employee will avoid habitual indebtedness unless he/she proves that such indebtedness or insolvency is the result of circumstances beyond his/her control and does not result from extravagances or dissipation.

-An employee will be required to disclose the full extent of his/her serious pecuniary indebtedness to PETRONAS at the earliest opportunity when such indebtedness is known to him/her.

-An employee who obtains an annulment of his/her bankruptcy may be treated as having fully restored his/ her credit standing.
+- b) he/she is a bankrupt or an insolvent wage earner, for as long as he/she remains as a bankrupt or for as long as any judgment sum against him/her in favour of the Official Assignee remains unsatisfied, as the case may be; or - c) he/she is no longer able to settle his/her own debt within his own reasonable means. - 1.2 Serious pecuniary indebtedness from whatever cause will be regarded as necessarily impairing the efficiency and effectiveness of an employee. - 1.3 An employee will avoid habitual indebtedness unless he/she proves that such indebtedness or insolvency is the result of circumstances beyond his/her control and does not result from extravagances or dissipation. - 1.4 Subject to the requirements of applicable law, an employee will be required to disclose the full extent of his/her serious pecuniary indebtedness to PETRONAS at the earliest opportunity when such indebtedness is known to him/her. - 1.5 An employee who obtains an annulment of his/her bankruptcy may be treated as having fully restored his/her credit standing.

-2. BORROWING MONEY
+2. Borrowing Money

-You may borrow from banks, insurance companies, co-operative societies or borrowing companies licensed under the Malaysian Financial Services Act 2013 or incur debt through acquiring goods by means of hire purchase agreements or other arrangements, provided that:

-- a) such banks, insurance companies, co-operative societies or borrowing companies from which you borrow are not directly or indirectly subjected to your official authority; - b) such borrowings do not lead to public scandal or be subject to construal that you have abused your position for our private advantage; or - c) the aggregate of your debts does not or is not likely to cause you serious pecuniary indebtedness as defined under Section 1.

-You may not borrow from any other personengaged in the business of money lending.

-You must comply with the limitations on borrowing set out in the Code.
+- 2.1.
+You may borrow from banks, insurance companies, co-operative societies or borrowing companies licensed under the Mauritanian laws or incur debt through acquiring goods by means of hire purchase agreements or other arrangements, provided that: - such banks, insurance companies, co-operative societies or borrowing companies from which you borrow are not directly or indirectly subject to your official authority; - b) such borrowings do not lead to public scandal or be subject to construal that you have abused your position for your private advantage; or - c) the aggregate of your debts does not or is not likely to cause you serious pecuniary indebtedness as defined under Section 1. - 2.2.
+You may not borrow from any other person engaged in the business of money lending. - 2.3.
+You must comply with the limitations on borrowing as set out in the Code.